 Not only does it look good for an applicant on a college application to show that they have supported charities or people who are more in need, but it can also have a huge impact on them personally.
 There is also a wide range of skills to be gained from spending time undertaking voluntary work.
 For example, someone giving up their time to work with a homeless charity would support someone’s assertion that they are thoughtful, kind, and giving, most likely also showing empathy for others.

 Joining twelve clubs or societies in the months leading up to college applications being submitted is never advisable.
 While having a range of hobbies and interests can look impressive on an application, ultimately, they will not have the desired impact if these are just superficial.
 From a young age, encourage your child to join several clubs.
 They can help to improve social skills, develop a particular interest and help to keep fit.
 All of these things are useful regardless of whether a college application is potentially years away.

-Most college applicants have a clear idea of what they would like to study at college which leads them in terms of their careers.
-Before applying to college, gaining work experience in an area relevant to their chosen course reflects the enthusiasm and a willingness to get ahead within that sector.
+Most college applicants have a clear idea of what they would like to study at college, which leads them in terms of their careers.
+Before applying to college, gaining work experience in an area relevant to their chosen course reflects enthusiasm and a willingness to get ahead within that sector.
 Furthermore, this could even help once college studies are over and your child is attempting to secure employment.
 Having links within the industry is always useful.